Aladin147/BLKWDS_Manager/project_status.md

      - [x] Fix indentation in top_bar_summary_widget.dart
      - [x] Make summary cards responsive by using Flexible or FractionallySizedBox
      - [x] Add SizedBox wrapper to studio booking info card for consistency
-     - [ ] Replace fixed heights with Expanded or Flexible widgets (Requires more complex refactoring)
+     - [x] Replace fixed heights with Expanded or Flexible widgets (Requires more complex refactoring)
      - [ ] Standardize padding using BLKWDSConstants
-     - [ ] Improve responsive layout with more breakpoints
+     - [x] Improve responsive layout with more breakpoints
+     - [x] Optimize dashboard layout for tablet portrait mode with 2x2 grid
    - Standardize Components
      - [x] Replace DropdownButtonFormField with BLKWDSDropdown
      - [x] Replace TextButton.icon with BLKWDSButton